 4. SUPPLEMENT WITH PROBIOTICS

 Probiotics live in your gut and they consume parts of your diet that your body can’t digest.
 So if you’re low in probiotics in your system you can experience digestive issues such as bloating, gas, constipation, and even diarrhea.
 I dunno about you but that doesn’t sound like fun to me.

-Certain life choices like bad diet or even health issues that require treatment with antibiotics can rid your body of probiotics.
+Certain life choices like a poor diet or even health issues that require treatment with antibiotics can rid your body of probiotics.
 I definitely know something about that.
-In the last year, I had to take a number of antibiotics and they left me with pretty bad gut microbiome.
+In the last year, I had to take a number of antibiotics and they left me with a pretty bad gut microbiome.
 Needless to say, I had to fix that.
-So I started taking probiotics every day and I am now finally starting to feel better, months afterwards, mind you.
+So I started taking probiotics every day and I am now finally starting to feel better, months afterward, mind you.
 Therefore I highly recommend you start taking them even before starting an antibiotic or at least right when you do so.
 Continue taking the probiotic for a least a month or so after finishing the antibiotic.